 The symptoms of ankylosing spondylitis (AS) usually develop slowly over several months or years.
 The symptoms may come and go, and improve or get worse, over many years.

-AS usually first starts to develop between 20 to 30 years of age.
+AS usually first starts to develop between 18 and 40 years of age.

-The main symptoms of AS are described below, although you may not develop all of these if you have the condition.
+You may not develop all of the main symptoms of AS if you have the condition.

 Back pain and stiffness